timgit/pg-boss/docs/readme.md

     When used in conjunction with singletonKey, allows a max of 1 job to be queued.

-    >By default, there is no limit on the number of these jobs that may be active.
-However, this behavior may be modified by passing the [enforceSingletonQueueActiveLimit](#fetch) option.

   ```js
   boss.send('my-job', {}, {singletonKey: '123', useSingletonQueue: true}) // resolves a jobId
   boss.send('my-job', {}, {singletonKey: '123', useSingletonQueue: true}) // resolves a null jobId until first job becomes active